-We’re a corporate animation agency and were named the UK’s top-ranked video company by Clutch in 2020.
+We’re a corporate animation agency and were named the on the list of the UK’s top-ranked video companies by Clutch in 2021.
 View our portfolio of corporate animation work below, or keep reading to find out more about our unique creative process and how we’ve employed animation to help our clients solve pressing business challenges.
 Or, if you’re ready to chat about your brief, simply contact our managing director, Jamie.

 It’s a structured process that has served us well, and it’s probably why every client we have worked with to date would recommend us – they’ve called us “exceptional”, “creative”, “flexible” and “highly professional”.
 They all seem to agree that when you work with TopLine, you’re working with a corporate animation agency staffed by talented creatives, strategists and digital storytellers, who can help you use the medium of animation to genuinely stand out.

 Using Corporate Animation to Stand Out

 As a corporate animation agency we have pulled together these tips on how to make your project a runaway success.

 From your values to your corporate messages and your strategic direction, animation offers an excellent way to get everyone on the same page.
 Whether that’s bringing your corporate identity to life with a character, or conveying everything that matters about your brand in an internal presentation.

 If a pitch is worth doing, it’s worth doing properly.
 We’re seeing more and more companies using animation to drive home important messages in competitive pitches.
 Animation shows your potential client that you’ve put in the effort and it helps you to convey the important but less exciting parts of the pitch quickly and easily.